José-Junior Matuwila

-José-Junior Matuwila (born 20 September 1991) is a professional footballer who plays as a centre back for FC 08 Homburg.
+José-Junior Matuwila (born 20 September 1991) is a professional footballer who plays as a centre-back for FSV Frankfurt.
 Born in Germany, Matuwila represents the Angola national team.

 International career

-On 22 September 2020, Matuwila was called-up by the senior Angola national football team.
+On 22 September 2020, Matuwila was called up by the senior Angola national football team.
 Matuwila debuted or Angola in a 3-0 friendly win over Mozambique on 23 October 2020.